voschezang/coding-handbook/quotes.md

     * Remove any bottlenecks that stand in the way of this vision.
     * Minimize the number of batching steps.
 Minimize waste in between steps.
     * Optimize the process such that it requires minimal inventory.
-* Take calculated risks, experiment, make mistakes and learn from them.
+* Take calculated risks, experiment, make mistakes (notice mistakes) and learn from them.
   * Learn early.
 Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback ASAP.
+Failure enables success.
-  * Use local discoveries to make [global improvments](https://en.wikipedia.org/wiki/Autonomation).
+  * Use local discoveries to make [global improvements](https://en.wikipedia.org/wiki/Autonomation).
   * Build in slack, i.e. room to incorporate learning & improvement.
+  * Focus on a single experiment at a time, to minimize outcome ambiguity (e.g. when inferring causality).
 * Design for failure.
     * Assume that all people will make mistakes and act foolish eventually.
     * Change the environment to minimize potential errors (i.e. make processes and tasks [foolproof](https://en.wikipedia.org/wiki/Poka-yoke)).